tsahara/r7rs/content/procs.md

 The ``write-simple`` procedure is the same as ``write``, except that shared structure is never represented using datum labels.
-This can cause ``write-simple`` not to terminate if \var{obj} contains circular structure.
+This can cause ``write-simple`` not to terminate if _obj_ contains circular structure.

 \end{entry}